alxndrTL/mamba.py/README.md

 This graph is important.
 We see that here, the asymptotic performance is not the same as we increase `d_state`.
 For a reminder, `d_state`, or $N$ in the paper, is the state expansion factor : each channel of the input is expanded into $N$ channels of the hidden state.

+<i>Note : the CUDA version doesn't seem to be impacted by the increase of `d_state`.
+This is because the benchmark was done with a batch size of 1 : the GPU was not at its full capacity and thus the impact of an increased `d_state` isn't visible.
+The same happens if you have a small model, or a small input length.
+See [this issue](https://github.com/alxndrTL/mamba.py/issues/8).</i>

 Does it matter in practice ?
 As of now, all the pretrained Mamba models (up to 2.8B parameters) used `d_state=16`, so this change of performance over `d_state` isn't important in this case.
 As `d_state` is not something that is supposed to grow (contrary to the seq length or `d_model`), this isn't a catastrophic result, but something to consider.

 However, it is interesting to relate this observation with the claim made by Albert Gu and Tri Dao [Mamba paper](https://arxiv.org/abs/2312.00752) : <i>The main idea is to leverage properties of modern accelerators (GPUs) to <b>materialize the state ℎ only in more efficient levels of the memory hierarchy.</b></i>
 They also describe (Annex D) the main data movements of their selective scan : working mainly in SRAM, they can reduce the memory reads/writes by a factor of $O(N)$.
-This explains what we're seeing here.
+This explains the different asymptotic behaviors that we see here.

 With `d_state=16` (as in `state-spaces/mamba-2.8b-slimpj`), the gap between the two is relatively small, but with `d_state=64` (currently not used in any models), the gap widens. (note the OOM on the second graph)